 Fines for Non-Compliance:

-- Fines are in place for individuals or organizations who do not comply with the country’s State of Emergency Orders (SOE).
+- Fines are in place for individuals, businesses and organizations who do not comply with the government’s State of Emergency Orders (SOE).
 For more information SOE updates visit the Government of Samoa COVID-19 website.

 - Other links: